 A Payable can be created directly from a Purchase Order and is typically done when the vendor invoice is received and receipt of goods has been confirmed via the Purchase Order inventory movement.
 When posting a Payable with an inventoried product, the following entry is recorded to the general ledger.

 A debit is recorded to the Vouchers Payable GL account set in Accounting Settings.
 This also relieves the temporary liability recorded when the Purchase Order Inventory Movement was created.

 A credit is recorded to the Accounts Payable Control GL account set in Accounting Settings to reclass the liability to the vendor.

 Vendor returns with inventoried products work the same as non-inventoried product returns and are shown in the Payables Map.
 The only difference in processing a vendor return when a product is inventoried is an additional step to record the removal from stock via an Outbound inventory movement.

-The Outbound inventory movement is an accounting type movement and will record a debit to expense or another GL account of your choosing and a credit to inventory.
+The Outbound inventory movement is an accounting type movement and will record a debit to accounts payable, accounts receivable or another GL account of your choosing and a credit to inventory.

 - Flowchart has been updated (DR or CR Cost Variance removed from Payable Invoice and text).